Revised on: 1/17/2023

 Prior to a certificate expiring, a notification is sent from iStar to the researcher.
 Study personnel who have completed the human subjects basic course must renew their certification every three years.
 A refresher course is provided on www.citiprogram.org.

-Human subjects training is not required for studies that are considered Not Human Subjects Research.
+Human subjects training is not required for studies that are considered Not Human Subjects Research (NHSR).
+Grant/Contract Only (CG) submissions and Coded Specimens/Data are not considered human subjects research.

 Requests to transfer GCP, and/or Human Subjects training certifications from outside Institutions or vendors will be evaluated to determine that course content is equivalent to USC CITI course requirements prior to being accepted.